bazmatic/gravity-sdk/readme.md

 We encourage contributions to the Gravity-SDK project.
 Whether you want to report an issue, suggest a new feature, or submit a pull request, we welcome your input!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved...